Kosovo*

 The Council of Europe has supported Kosovo* towards the advancement of its reform agenda through co-operation activities since 1999, in full compliance with the United Nations Security Council Resolution 1244.
 The Council of Europe Office in Pristina holds a key role in the implementation of the co-operation activities by facilitating the delivery of support programmes, assisting key institutions in the process of democratic reforms and actively co-ordinating efforts with all relevant local and international actors in the field.

-The first Working Group on co-operation between the Council of Europe and the Kosovo* institutions was held in Pristina in November 2013 to initiate discussions on collaborative planning and programming and was followed by seven Working Group meetings which took place between 2014 and 2023.
-The latest meeting of the Working Group was organised on 13 June 2023 in Pristina in a hybrid format.
+The first Working Group on co-operation activities between the Council of Europe and the Kosovo* institutions was held in Pristina in November 2013 to initiate discussions on collaborative planning and programming and was followed by seven Working Group meetings.
+The latest meeting of the Working Group was organised on 13 June 2023 in Pristina.

-In addition, the authorities also benefit from another European Union/Council of Europe Joint Programme.
-Indeed, the Project Against Economic Crime (PECK III) seeks to enhance anti-corruption practices.
+In addition, the authorities also benefit from another European Union/Council of Europe Joint Programme as the Project Against Economic Crime (PECK III) seeks to enhance anti-corruption practices.

 Co-operation activities are also implemented in the field of aligning laws and policies with the Council of Europe Convention on Preventing and Combating Violence against Women and Domestic Violence (Istanbul Convention).
 The Council of Europe supports the strengthening of institutional capacities to prevent and counter violence against women and domestic violence and focuses on the implementation of the most pressing recommendations from the Assessment of the alignment of Kosovo*'s laws, policies and other measures with the standards of the Istanbul Convention based on the methodology of the Group of Experts on Action against Violence against Women and Domestic Violence (GREVIO) .

-Moreover, the project Improvement of the treatment of persons deprived of liberty aims to strengthen the protection of the rights of: convicted persons (with a focus on the healthcare provided in prison), persons detained under involuntary psychiatric hospitalisation and persons with mental disabilities placed in social welfare institutions.
-The project seeks to strengthen the safeguards against ill-treatment in line with Council of Europe standards and recommendations of the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT), including specific recommendations to significantly improve the psychiatric care provided to prisoners contained in the CPT 2021 report.
+Moreover, the project regarding the Improvement of the treatment of persons deprived of liberty strengthens the protection of the rights of convicted persons (with a focus on healthcare provided in prison), persons detained under involuntary psychiatric hospitalisation and persons with mental disabilities placed in social welfare institutions.
+The project also strengthens safeguards against ill-treatment in line with standards and recommendations of the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT), including specific recommendations to significantly improve the psychiatric care provided to prisoners contained in the CPT 2021 report.
+In addition, the project on “Strengthening multilevel governance and participatory democracy” strengthens the co-operation between central and local authorities in Kosovo* in local self-government reform and in the advancement of deliberative and participatory democracy.

-Kosovo* also has an active role in the regional actions implemented under the Horizontal Facility in the fields of managing violent extremism in prisons, as well as achieving the quality and sustainability of justice through the Council of Europe flagship initiative based on the European Commission on the efficiency of Justice (CEPEJ) methodology (Dashboard – Western Balkans II).
-Similarly, the following topics are also tackled from a regional perspective: economic crime, promotion of diversity and equality and combating racism, freedom of expression and freedom of the media, and women’s access to justice.
+Kosovo* also has an active role in the regional actions implemented under the Horizontal Facility in the fields of managing violent extremism in prisons, evaluating judicial reform through the Council of Europe flagship initiative based on the CEPEJ methodology (“Dashboard – Western Balkans II”), tackling economic crime, promoting equality and combating racism, protecting freedom of expression and freedom of the media, as well as strengthening women’s access to justice.

 *All references to Kosovo, whether the territory, institutions or population, in this text shall be understood in full compliance with United Nations' Security Council Resolution 1244 and without prejudice to the status of Kosovo.